Djphoenix719/FVTT-PF2EToolbox/README.md

 All features can be enabled or disabled on a feature-by-feature basis in the settings.

+### Thanks To
+Sir Blackmane#5955 - for creating the original group save macro the one in Toolbox is based on

 ### Small Features
 - Hold control or shift to quickly increase/decrease item quantities by configurable amounts